Barrhill, South Ayrshire

+Barrhill became a biosphere community in 2022.

 Barrhill Primary School serves the local population, providing education for 5–11 year olds.
 In the 2006/7 academic year it had a roll of 34 pupils.

-Black Clauchrie House is a manor house and former hunting lodge, located just outside Barrhill.
-The house's architecture and decoration are a notable example of the Edwardian Arts and Crafts Movement.
+Barrhill Community Interest Company is a signatory with the windfarms Mark Hill and Kilgallioch on behalf of the residents of the Barrhill Council area.
+Because of this there community of Barrhill council area became entitled to receive sums of money from the farms for a period of 25 years, beginning around 2009.
+The funds must be used to the benefit of the community, they currently also allow for a winter benefit payment to all residents and access to funding for education and training including driving lessons.
+Access to the funds for individuals or relevant groups is administered via Foundation Scotland.

+Barrhill Development Trust, a charity registered with the Office of the Scottish Charity Register, holds the community facilities in trust for the residents of Barrhill including the memorial hall, pub, bowling green and play park.

 Kildonan House is an impressive early 20th century mansion and former convent school, located slightly north of Barrhill.
 Originally constructed as the home of Euan Wallace MP.

 Transport

-Barrhill lies on the A714 road between Girvan and Newton Stewart.
+Barrhill lies on the A714 roa d between Girvan and Newton Stewart.
 In addition, Barrhill railway station, on the Glasgow South Western Line is approximately 1/2 mi southwest of the village.

-This station featured in The Five Red Herrings, a 1931 Lord Peter Wimsey detective novel by Dorothy L Sayers.
+This station featured in The Five Red Herrings, a 1931 Lord Peter Wimsey detective novel by Dorothy L. Sayers.

 Local history

 In 1665, by the side of Cross Water in Barrhill, John Murchie and Daniel Mieklewrick were found by soldiers to be in possession of Bibles and assumed to be Covenanters and shot to death.
 They were buried on the spot, and a memorial was built, known as "The Martyrs' Tomb".
+It is said that the soldiers took their Bibles and burned them back at the garrison in Kildonan House.

 "The Martyrs' Tomb Walk" is now a popular scenic walk which follows the banks of Cross Water for 600 m from the bridge in the village centre to the tomb itself.